robinshang/inbbbox-android/README.md

 ## Synopsis
 <!-- Describe the project in few sentences -->
-Inbbbox is mobile client of dribbble.com service.
+Inbbbox is Android client app of dribbble.com service.

 ## Development